Northwest Arkansas school districts operate through hiring shortages

 "When students are in school, they're learning and having fun, building relationships with friends and they're being fed every day," he said.
 "A bus driver shortage puts all of this potentially at risk because of the pressures it's putting on our families to adjust their schedules to ensure their students get to school."

-Jennifer Keith, 46, said she has two children who attend Springdale schools who had their bus canceled because of driver shortages three days earlier this month, forcing her to come up with a plan to get them to and from school.
+Jennifer Keith, 46, said she has two children who attend Springdale schools who had their bus canceled due to driver shortages three days earlier this month, forcing her to come up with a plan to get them to and from school.

 Keith is a single mother who is self-employed as an electrical engineer, she said.
 Waits of up 20 minutes to more than an hour in the school drop-off and pickup lane are inconvenient for her children and interfere with her job, she said.